 - Sasho Ordanovski, PhD – IWM Vienna Fellow

 VISITING AND EXCHANGE PROFESSORS

-- Prof. Elizabeta Mukaetova-Ladinski, PhD – Chair of Institute of Neuroscience, Psychology and Behavior, University of Leicester, UK
+- Prof. Elizabeta Mukaetova-Ladinski, PhD – Chair in Old Age Psychiatry, School of Psychology and Visual Sciences, University of Leicester, UK

 - Venka Simovska, PhD – Aarhus University, Denmark